Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Numerical Results

-Link bandwidths $b_i$ are randomly chosen for each device $i$ from a uniform distribution $\mathcal{U}{\left( (1-\sigma_N)b_M, (1+\sigma_N)b_M \right)}$, with a mean of $b_M = 5000$ and a normalized standard deviation of $\sigma_N = 0.9$.
-We define $\sigma_N = \sigma \sqrt{3}/b_M$, in which $\sigma$ is the standard deviation of the uniform distribution \footnote{Note that the only allowed values for the normalized standard deviation are $0 \le \sigma_N < 1$, since link bandwidths need to be assigned positive values.}.
-The heterogeneity of the system resources is controlled by the standard deviation, as the value of $\sigma_N=0$ means that all devices are homogeneous in terms of resource capabilities, and $\sigma \to 1$ means choosing $b_i$ values from the range $\mathcal{U}{\left( 0, 2b_M \right)}$.
-After choosing $b_i$ randomly for each device, we assign that same value as the bandwidth of all outgoing links of device $i$ for simplicity, i.e., we do not assign different values for each outgoing link of a device $i$.
+\textbf{Resource heterogeneity.} Link bandwidths $b_i$ are randomly chosen for each device $i$ from a probability distribution.
+For completeness, we have run our experiments using two different distributions; (i) uniform distribution $\mathcal{U}{\left( (1-\sigma_N)b_M, (1+\sigma_N)b_M \right)}$, with a mean of $b_M = 5000$ and a normalized standard deviation of $\sigma_N = 0.9$, and (ii) the beta distribution $\Beta(\alpha, \beta) \cdot b_M$ with $\alpha = \beta = 0.5$ for a inverted bell-shaped distribution.
+For the uniform distribution, we define $\sigma_N = \sigma \sqrt{3}/b_M$, in which $\sigma$ is the standard deviation of the uniform distribution.
+For uniform distribution, the heterogeneity of the system resources is controlled by the standard deviation, since the value of $\sigma_N=0$ means that all devices are homogeneous in terms of resource capabilities, and $\sigma \to 1$ means choosing $b_i$ values from the range $\mathcal{U}{\left( 0, 2b_M \right)}$.
+After randomly choosing $b_i$ for each device, we assign the same value as the bandwidth of all outgoing links of the device $i$ for simplicity, i.e., we do not assign different values for each outgoing link of a device $i$.